 You can easily deploy and manage new mobile authentication methods for your RSA Authentication Manager users.
 These users will be able to access agent-protected resources using the RSA SecurID Authenticate app on their registered devices.
 You do not need to replace or update your existing agents or RSA Ready products.

 You can use the RSA Authentication Manager Security Console to seamlessly connect Authentication Manager to the Cloud Authentication Service, and to invite users to download the RSA SecurID Authenticate app and register their devices using the cloud-based RSA SecurID Access My Page.
-After users complete registration, use the Security Console User Dashboard to monitor users' authentication activity and perform other user management tasks, such as enabling and disabling users and deleting registered devices.
+After users complete registration, use the Security Console User Dashboard to monitor users' authentication activity and perform other user management tasks, such as enabling and disabling users and deleting registered authenticators.
 To configure the connection, perform these steps:

 To learn about the authentication flow, see How Authentication Manager Works with the Cloud Authentication Service.